-- Must not use this information to determine the applicant's admissibility under any factors other than age or low-income status; - Will continue with the admissions process and no other information regarding the disability will be requested or collected until and unless the applicant is notified that he or she has been determined eligible and selected for enrollment in Job Corps or unless the applicant asks for reasonable accommodation for the admissions process.
+- Must not use this information to determine the applicant's eligibility under any factors other than age or low-income status; - Will continue with the admissions process and no other information regarding the disability will be requested or collected until and unless the applicant is notified that he or she has been determined eligible and selected for enrollment in Job Corps or unless the applicant asks for reasonable accommodation for the admissions process.

 After the applicant is notified that he or she has been determined eligible and selected for enrollment in Job Corps, the AC will secure any corresponding supporting medical and/or educational documentation.
 The AC must not review the contents of this information, and must place all medical documents and/or all special education and/or disability documentation in a separate envelope.
 The envelope must be sealed and included with the applicant file that is forwarded to the center for review. (see Appendix 607).
-As part of the file review process, the center will then ensure that the applicant has a disability, and therefore meets the age EAR or can be considered as a family of one for the low-income EAR.
+As part of the file review process, the center will then ensure that the applicant has a disability, and therefore meets the age eligibility requirement or can be considered as a family of one for the lowincome eligibility requirement.
 If a center determines that the applicant has a disability, the center review of the applicant file will continue.
 If the center determines that the applicant does not have a disability, the applicant file will be forwarded to the Regional Office for final disposition.

-- c.
-If there are any EAR that the applicant does not meet, stop the application process at that point because the applicant is not qualified for admission to Job Corps.
+c.
+If there are any eligibility requirements that the applicant does not meet, stop the application process at that point because the applicant is not eligible for admission to Job Corps.
 The AC must provide a written explanation of the denial to the applicant (see Appendix 104).
 This explanation must inform the applicant about his or her right to file an appeal with the OA agency or the Job Corps center.
-The explanation must also inform the individual of his or her right to file a discrimination complaint with either the recipient of the funds as defined in 29 CFR 37.4, such as the OA agency or the Job Corps contractor, or Center Operator, if not federally operated, or the Director of the U.S. Department of Labor Civil Rights Center (DOL-CRC) if the applicant feels he or she was discriminated against during the application process. - d.
-Following is a list of the EAR for Job Corps.
-This list provides only a brief outline of each requirement; it does not contain all of the information an AC must have in order to properly make a determination about whether a particular applicant meets each requirement.
-That information is found in Exhibit 1-1.
+The explanation must also inform the individual of his or her right to file a discrimination complaint with either the recipient of the funds as defined in 29 CFR 38.4, such as the OA agency or the Job Corps contractor, or Center Operator, if not federally operated, or the Director of the U.S. Department of Labor Civil Rights Center (DOL-CRC) if the applicant feels he or she was discriminated against during the application process.